 - The outermost layer is the perimetrium, a skin-like membrane that separates the uterus from other organs.

 The myometrium is composed of smooth muscle cells, similar to the muscles of the digestive tract and circulatory system.
 Unlike skeletal muscle, smooth muscle does not rely on commands from the brain to contract.
 Instead, the nerves within smooth muscle tissue create automatic, rhythmic contractions.The smooth muscle of the myometrium responds to several different chemical messengers that help to regulate its role in labor and menstruation.

-To bring about menstruation, hormones as well as chemicals released by the breakdown of endometrial tissue stimulate the innermost layer of the myometrium to contract.
-These contractions squeeze the blood vessels that feed the endometrium closed, contributing to the further breakdown of endometrial lining.
+To bring about menstruation, hormones, as well as chemicals released by the breakdown of endometrial tissue, stimulate the innermost layer of the myometrium to contract.
+These contractions squeeze the blood vessels that feed the endometrium closed, contributing to the further breakdown of the endometrial lining.
 As breakdown continues, the contractions become stronger and expel the unused endometrial tissue in the process of menstruation.